Vitae

 HONORS

-Dissertation Facilitation Award, College of Liberal Arts and Sciences, Northern Illinois University, DeKalb, Illinois, May 2012
+Dissertation Facilitation Award ($1250), College of Liberal Arts and Sciences, Northern Illinois University, DeKalb, Illinois, May 2012

-National Endowment for the Humanities seminar and grant, Amherst College, Amherst, Massachusetts, Summer 2005
+Summer Scholar, National Endowment for the Humanities seminar (Punishment, Politics, and Culture, $3600 stipend), Amherst College, Amherst, Massachusetts, Summer 2005

 Speaker, North Boone High School baccalaureate ceremony, Poplar Grove, Illinois, 1 June 2005

-Original course proposal accepted (and taught), Upward Bound Program, Rock Valley College, Rockford, Illinois, Summer 2003
+Original course (Race, Sex, and Class: A Survey of Struggle in the United States) proposal accepted and taught, Upward Bound Program, Rock Valley College, Rockford, Illinois, Summer 2003

 Speaker, North Boone High School baccalaureate ceremony, Poplar Grove, Illinois, 28 May 2003